myoortcloud/edx-platform/docs/en_us/course_authors/source/developing_course/course_components.rst

 .. image:: ../Images/unit-delete.png
   :alt: Image of a unit with Delete icon circled

 Click the Delete icon.
-Then follow instructions for the type of component you are editing.
+Then confirm the deletion.